msafwanalam/CookingApp/README.md

-#CookingApp
+# Cooking app
-This is going to read barcodes and store stuff.
+This is going to read barcodes and store food in a database.